TedHusted/awake/awake.md/awake.md

 She circles back across the stage and continues.

-“Before Fusion, I was busy — but I wasn’t getting enough done.
-Half of the problem was that I never knew when I was done, so I just kept going.
+“Before Fusion, I was busy.
+But I wasn’t getting enough done.
+Half of the problem was that I never knew when I was done.
+So I just kept going.

 “First, I tried Stoicism.
 But I didn’t find my North Star.
 Then, I tried practicing the Nine Habits.
 Finally, I poured what I had to do into Getting Things Done.

 “Then it hit me.”
-Behind Grace, the screen changed to a set of talking points.
+Behind Grace, the screen changes to a set of talking points.

 * Covey teaches us to focus on principles and vision.
 * Allen provides the structure to execute effectively.